muhme/joomla-branches-tester/README.md

 :point_right: Since **used** branches are subject to frequent changes,
               the latest version numbers are always be retrieved directly from the `joomla-cms` repository.

+For the web server containers, the official Docker Joomla images (e.g., `5.2-php8.3-apache`) are used as a starting point to simplify life.
+Within the container, the source code from the corresponding Joomla Git development branch or tag is copied and a second Joomla installation is run.
+Refer to the [Versions](#versions) section for a list of all usable Joomla versions and Docker images available for each Joomla version.

+### JBT Parallel Installation Environment

+JBT has its own Cypress installation environment located in the `installation` folder.
+This environment includes Cypress, the latest main branch version of `joomla-cypress` and three Cypress scripts:
+* Install Joomla
+* Disable Joomla B/C plugins
+* Install and configure Joomla Patch Tester

+The scripts capture Joomla web application JavaScript errors to prevent Cypress from stopping unexpectedly.
+The JavaScript errors are displayed, logged and can be verified using `scripts/check`.

+Furthermore, the installation environment saves each Joomla release's `installation` folder to preserve it and restore it if needed for the next Joomla installation, e.g. when switching databases after grafting.

+### Version Naming

+With `scripts/create`, Joomla versions need to be specified as a Git branch (e.g., `5.2-dev`) or a Git tag (e.g., `5.1.1-rc1`).
+When creating an instance from a Git branch, either the full branch name or just the major and minor version numbers can be used (e.g., `52` instead of `5.2-dev`).
+Once the Joomla instances are created, all other scripts use only the major and minor version numbers.
+For example, an instance created from the Git tag `3.10.12` runs as `jbt-310`, and you can use `310` throughout to specify the instance.

 <details>
   <summary>See the detailed list of Docker containers.</summary>